radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### TypeSpec support for authoring user defined types

 This feature area covers the typespec authoring experience for the user defined types.
 The goal is to scaffold a simple schema template for the user with minimal user inputs required to create a user defined type and deploy it in Radius.
-This will cover the building a Radius typespec library for user defined types and the user experience for API versioning, autocompletion, error validation on breaking changes in the user-defined type schema etc. There will be a deep dive on the typespec authoring experience in the child feature specification document.
+This will cover building a Radius typespec library for user defined types and the user experience for API versioning, autocompletion, error validation on breaking changes in the user-defined type schema etc. There will be a deep dive on the typespec authoring experience in the child feature specification document.

 ### Registration and Deployment of the user defined types

 This feature area covers the registration of the user defined types in Radius.
-This feature would cover defining API's for the user defined types, updating UCP routing logic, implementing the dynamic resource provider for the user defined types, Bicep support for the generated typespec, deployment engine support for the user defined types, testing and validation of the user defined types.
+This feature would cover defining APIs for the user defined types, updating UCP routing logic, implementing the dynamic resource provider for the user defined types, Bicep support for the generated typespec, deployment engine support for the user defined types, testing and validation of the user defined types.

 ### Validation of Radius features for user defined types